codegoalie/mespendyouspend/README.md

-# Welcome to Buffalo!
+# MeSpendYouSpend

-Thank you for choosing Buffalo for your web development needs.
+Track weekly spending with your partner.

 ## Database Setup